DSC-Capstone/dsc-capstone.github.io/student/quarter-2-syllabus.md

 The weekly check-in gives students an opportunity to practice talking about technical material, solicit feedback from their mentor, and learn from other team's successes and obstacles.
+As such, attendence in discussion each week is mandatory, like in quarter 1.

 ## Course Deliverables